 Unless clearly documented with citations indicating otherwise, all academic work is expected to be the student's own.
 Plagiarism and/or any other form of cheating or dishonesty will subject the student involved to sanctions ranging from failure of an assignment to possible suspension or dismissal from the University.
-When the latter sanctions are recommended the Associate Academic Dean for Curriculum and Student Issues may convene a hearing committee to determine responsibility and appropriate sanctions.
-Specific procedures for hearings of this nature are outlined below.
+Specific procedures addressing acts of Academic Dishonesty are provided in the applicable Graduate Program Student Handbook.